hc625ma/simchair_i2c/README.md

-    we can use filtering when needed without slowing the main controller down we can extend our controller more than we’ll ever need unified interface for everything, buttons or axes because of Leo board, we can now use a nice Joystick library, which simplifies things like ten times; no more pain with USB descriptors
+    we can use filtering when needed without slowing the main controller down we can extend our controller more than we’ll ever need unified interface for everything, buttons or axes Leo board allows us to use a nice Joystick library by MHeironimus, which simplifies things like ten times; no more pain with USB descriptors

 Note that you will need either an arduino pro mini or an ADS1115 for each peripheral (see thingiverse and http://hc625ma.org).